Birthday contest winner announced

 Drum roll

-Angie Watson, who had her birthday on Oct.
-6. It was posted by her sister, Jamie Lynn Copas.
+Roy Bartley, who had his birthday on Oct.
+9. It was posted by June Witty.

 Send a message to Monroe County Press or come by the office to claim your prize.